 With over 100 different bird species found here, there are plenty of birdwatching opportunities.
 You’ll see black swans and nomadic pelicans in the distance and may even see majestic raptors, such as brown falcons or the white-breasted sea eagle flying overhead.
 With a bit of luck, you might also catch a glimpse of rare species like the comb-crested jacana and blue-billed duck.

+Like the sound of an afternoon surrounded by wetlands, native plants and more birds than you can count?
 Head to the birdwatching platform at Mother of Ducks Lagoon Nature Reserve in Guyra.
 This wooden observation platform sits at the eastern edge of the lagoon, a bustling bird habitat, and is a great place to stop for a picnic, while driving on the New England Highway.

 Come face-to-face with a huge variety of birds, including endangered and threatened species.
 See if you can glimpse the renowned Japanese Snipe, which lives here from August to April, before returning to Japan, and keep an eye out for other migratory birds, including common greenshanks and white-throated needletails.